 - Find a friend who is willing to drive you to your appointments before you book your surgery appointment.

-- Make sure you own a pair of polarized glasses and goggles so that you can avoid the water.
+- Make sure you own a pair of polarized glasses and goggles so that you can avoid strong light and water.

 - Don’t be afraid to take painkillers after the surgery.
 Your eyes will itch and you will feel pain, the most important thing is you will need to avoid rubbing them.
 Painkillers can help with this.